TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-sync.md

 Tyk Sync is a command-line tool and Go library for synchronising API definitions and Security Policies from a Git repository or file system into Tyk.
 It allows for the versioning of Tyk configurations to Git or files, as well as one-way sync from Git or files to Tyk.

 Tyk Sync works with Git and any CI/CD tool to ensure that only versioned changes are loaded into your Tyk Environment.
-For example, a developer can configure and test the APIs locally, and then use `tyk-sync dump` to convert the APIs to transportable format.
-Following Git standard practises, to load this change to an environment, he/she should create a Pull Request (PR) on Git to get peer review and version the final API configurations.
-Once the Pull Request is approved and merged, the deployment pipeline could be triggered to run `tyk-sync sync` `tyk-sync publish` or `tyk-sync update` to sync configurations from Git to the target Tyk installation.
+For example, a developer can configure and test the APIs locally, and then use *tyk-sync dump* to convert the APIs to transportable format.
+Following Git standard practises, to load this change to an environment, he/she should create a Pull Request (PR) on Git for a peer review and merge the approved API configurations in Git.
+Once the Pull Request is approved and merged, the deployment pipeline could be triggered to run *tyk-sync sync*, *tyk-sync publish* or *tyk-sync update* to sync configurations from Git to the target Tyk installation.
 See the [Dump](#dump-command) command for how to extract the current Tyk configurations from an installation.
 See  [Sync](#sync-command), [Update](#update-command), or [Publish](#publish-command) commands for they can help to sync configurations from Git to target Tyk installation.

 {{< note success >}}
 **Note**